-This is a creamy vegan roasted acorn squash soup with roasted carrots and fall spices is very easy to make.
+This copycat creamy vegan winter acorn squash soup recipe with roasted carrots is a vegan version of Panera’s Acorn Squash soup.
 Its a soul-warming, toe tingling soup that will make you lick your bowl clean!

 Tips for making this soup

 - Microwave the acorn first and let it cool enough to handle before cutting into it.
 If you can get a pre-cut version, that’s even better.

 - Use crinkle cut carrots because they roast faster

 - Place the ginger in the acorn before you place it in the oven.
 The ginger flavor will infuse into the acorn.